oz123/awesome-c/README.md

 ## Web Frameworks ##

-This lists complete solutions for building the next brilliant web application in C.
+Comprehensive and integrated solutions for building the next brilliant web application in C.

 * [balde][386] - A microframework based on GLib.
 [LGPL-2.1][15].
 * [facil.io][118] - A mini-framework for web applications.
 Includes a fast HTTP and